northsaluki615/mikeOS/content/garden/depression/depression.md

 ### From Dan Harmon

-{% image "./dan-harmon-on-depression.png", "A reddit screenshot of Dan's tweet." %}
+{% image "./dan-harmon-on-depression.png", "A screenshot of Dan's tweet." %}

 1. Admit and accept what is happening.
 2. Try to remind yourself, over and over, that feelings are real, but they aren't reality.